-Request No.: Date: Page of Petition to modify the traf ffic flow on J Between and BEFORE YOU SIGN THIS PETITION, KNOW WHAT YOU ARE SIGNING!
-IT IS RECOMMENDED THAT YOU FIRST READ THE CITY'S 2013 NEIGHBORHOOD TRAFFIC CALMING PROGRAM GUIDELINE found on the City's website at www.cityofulsa.org/Community/Drive25/documents/trafficcalmingfinalreport.pdf .
 All persons signing this petition do hereby certify that they reside within the area potentially impacted by the installation of speed humps.
-To be successful, this petition must get signatures from at least eighty percent (80%) of the residences located adjacent to the street segment where speed humps are requested AND at least two-thirds (2/3) of those who sign the petition must be in favor.
-If this petition is successful, the Traffic Calming Plan will be developed by Traffic Operations Division staff to address the speeding and safety issues.
-The Plan will be presented to residents by letter and public meeting.
+A successful petition must document that at least two-thirds (67%) of all residences adjacent to the project support the installation of speed humps.
+In addition, eighty percent (80%) of properties within the affected area must be accounted for by signature and indication of preference (in favor or opposed).
+If this petition is successful, a Traffic Calming Plan will be developed by Traffic Operations Division Staff to address the speeding and safety issues based on engineering judgment of the staff and the guidelines detailed in the program documentation above.
 Comments on the Plan will be taken from residents, and adjustments to the Plan will be made to accommodate specific requests within reasonable limits without compromising the Plan's objectives or safety.
 However, it may not be possible to accommodate all requests.
 Please Note: Upon successful completion of this petition, your neighborhood will be agreeing to the installation of speed humps and associated signs on your street regardless of location or number of speed humps which are determined necessary in the Traffic Calming Plan to address the speeding problem.
-The speed humps or signs may be placed in front of any residence located within the project area. , and the same of , , , , , , , , , , , , , , , , , , , , The second secon Speed H lumps?
-SIGNATURE PRINT NAME PRINT STREET ADDRESS YES NO
+The speed humps or signs may be placed in front of any residence located within the project area.